Streaky Bay, South Australia: Climate

+Streaky Bay has a hot-summer mediterranean climate (Köppen: Csa, with very warm, dry summers and mild, wetter winters.
+Temperatures in summer are highly unpredictable due to its position between the Southern Ocean and the Outback.
+Average maxima vary from 29.3 C in January to 16.5 C in July, and average minima fluctuate between 16.1 C in January and February and 8.5 C in July.
+Annual precipitation is rather low, averaging 377.4 mm, between 101.7 precipitation days.
+The town has 115.5 clear days and 103.6 cloudy days annually.
+Extreme temperatures have ranged from 47.2 C on 23 January 1982 to -1.7 C on 9 July 1959.

 Economy

 Agriculture and fishing have long been the primary industries of the Streaky Bay region, with modern aquaculture now playing a large part in the local economy.

 The local economy is strongly dominated by agriculture, with an emphasis on wheat, barley and other cereals as well as sheep.
 Due to the relatively arid conditions, dryland farming techniques are successfully applied.
 Recent diversification has seen the successful testing of Damara sheep, Boer goats and olives which all offer potential future investments.

 Commercial fishing has played a major role in the economy of the area since the early 1900s, with Snapper and King George Whiting being the main targets of fishermen.

 More recently, aquaculture of oysters and abalone has also expanded and thrived in the waters of Streaky Bay.

 Tourism is an ever-growing component of the local economy, with town numbers swelling during the summer holidays and at Easter.
 Tourists are attracted by the many natural attractions of the area as well as a host of recreational activities.
 The most popular of these is undoubtedly recreational fishing, with hundreds of anglers flocking to the area to sample the renowned whiting on offer.
 Beach, rock and boat fishing are available, with a recently built boat ramp to cater for the boaters wishing to explore the area.
 King George whiting, Snapper and Blue Swimmer Crabs are the most commonly targeted species, with many more available.

 Other activities include hiking, surfing, snorkelling and scuba diving, with guided charters being available.